mlevy2525/mlevy2525.github.io/_pages/about.md

 ---
 I am a second year PhD student at The University of Maryland, College Park.
 My advisor is Abhinav Shrivastava.
 You can read more about my work in the research tab.

-I graduated Summa Cum Laude from the University of Pennsylvania in 2019.
-I majored in Computer Science and minored in Mathematics.
+In May 2019 I graduated Summa Cum Laude from the University of Pennsylvania where I majored in Computer Science and minored in Mathematics.